The questions of Test 2

 Mark the correct and incorrect assertions about functions.

-(no) Each function receives input parameters only from number types.
+(no) Each function receives input parameters only from number

 (yes) Functions need to be defined before they can be used.